serverdensity/sd-proxy/README.rst

 and it's still pretty fast.

-If you worry about wasting those precious CPU cores then you can you use the provided ``multirunserver.py`` script to run multiple forked processes attached to the same inbound port.
+If you worry about wasting those precious CPU cores then you can you use the provided ``sd-proxy-multi`` entrypoint or the ``multirunserver.py`` script directly to run multiple forked processes attached to the same inbound port.

 If you set the ``processes`` configuration value it will spawn that many, otherwise it will spawn 1 process per detected CPU core.